umbaomart/scrimba-advanced-react/Instruction.md

 /**
-   * Challenge: Refactor the Menu components to use the logic
+     * Challenge:
-   * from Toggle instead of doing any logic of its own.
-   *
-   * 1. Remove all context and state logic from the menu components
+     * 1. Receive a prop called onChange and pass it to the
-   * 2. Using Toggle and its "sub-components, add a menu to this
-   *    App component below the Star.
-Make sure to use a separate
-   *    <Toggle> wrapper so the state isn't tied to the Star's
-   *    Toggle state
+     *    Toggle's onToggle function
+     * 2. Add an onChange prop to the Star component instance
+     *    in index.js that just runs a console.log() for now.
      */